1. Purpose

 I found that Online mapping was definitely too much for the LattePanda.
 Besides, considering that in my application the map had to be created only once, there was no real need to run SLAM in real-time.
 However, here's an example of setup that I've been playing with:

-roslaunch nav_rtabmap rtab_slam.launch
+on robot:roslaunch nav_rtabmap rtab_slam.launch

 rosrun teleop_key teleop_key_node

-on remote, at the same time:
+on remote, at the same time:roslaunch rtabmapviz_remote.launch

-roslaunch rtabmapviz_remote.launch or rviz -d ~/.rviz/nav_rtab.rviz
+or rviz -d ~/.rviz/nav_rtab.rviz

 The launch file is here: rtab_slam.launch and /remote/rtabmapviz_remote.launch